AndreasRand/trial-task/README.md

 ## Setup

-1. **Clone the Repository**: Clone the ATEF API repository to your local machine.
+1. **Clone the Repository**: Clone the repository to your local machine.
    ```bash
    git clone <repository_url>
    ```